An introduction to the categorical p-adic Langlands program: Introduction

 In his Yale lectures Langlands already touches, if only tangentially, on the idea that the automorphic $L$-functions may include all motivic $L$-functions.
 Subsequently, this idea developed into the {\em reciprocity} conjecture.
 (See~\cite{MR546619} for one articulation of this conjecture.)
-Roughly speaking, the reciprocity conjecture articulates a correspondence between certain automorphic representations (those which are {\em algebraic}) of $G(\A_F)$ (for a connected reductive algebraic group $G$ over a number field $F$), and motives (with coefficients in $\Qbar$, say) over $F$ whose motivic Galois group is closely related to to the $C$-group\footnote{The $C$-group, introduced in~\cite{MR3444225}, is a refinement of the $L$-group introduced by Langlands, which is better adapted to the problem of relating automorphic forms and Galois representations; we also recall the definition below.} ${}^cG$ of $G$.
-Conjectures on Galois representations (especially the Fontaine--Mazur conjecture~\cite{MR1363495}) suggest that such motives in turn may be identified with certain compatible systems of $\ell$-adic Galois representations $\Gal_F \to {}^cG(\Qbar_{\ell})$.
+Roughly speaking, the reciprocity conjecture articulates a correspondence between certain automorphic representations (those which are {\em algebraic}) of $G(\A_F)$ (for a connected reductive algebraic group $G$ over a number field $F$), and motives (with coefficients in $\Qbar$, say) over $F$ whose motivic Galois group is closely related to to the $C$-group\footnote{The $C$-group, introduced in~\cite{MR3444225}, is a refinement of the $L$-group introduced by Langlands, which is better adapted to the problem of relating automorphic forms and Galois representations; we recall the definition below.} ${}^cG$ of $G$.
+Conjectures on Galois representations (especially the Fontaine--Mazur conjecture~\cite{MR1363495}) suggest that such motives in turn may be identified with compatible systems of $\ell$-adic Galois representations $\Gal_F \to {}^cG(\Qbar_{\ell})$. \footnote{As far as we know, such an expectation can only be made precise for~$G=\GL_n$, as it is unclear what the precise definition of a compatible system of Galois representations should be for a general~$G$; see e.g.\ \cite[\S 6]{MR4018263}.}

 There are many subtleties involved in trying to formulate a precise reciprocity conjecture.
 For example, in the case that $G$ is not some $\GL_d$, one has to worry about $L$-packets; and one should restrict to automorphic representations which are not {\em anomalous} in the sense of~\cite{MR546619} (or else replace $\Gal_F$ by $\Gal_F \times \SL_2$ and work in the framework of Arthur's conjectures regarding non-tempered endoscopy~\cite{MR1021499}).
-We refer to \cite{MR3444225} for a more precise discussion of the conjecture.
+We refer to \cite{MR3444225} for a more technical discussion of the conjecture, and to \cite{MR4274535} for a more thorough historical overview.